mensur-durakovic/devfolio/content/blog/create-attractive-3d-product-screen-in-flutter/index.md

 }
 ```

-Here we added couple of constants which we will pass down to the appropriate widgets.
+Here we added a couple of constants that we will pass down to the appropriate widgets.
 We also defined a blue theme for our app and a custom blue-ish color for our icons, tags, and purchase button.
 As our product description string is quite large, we split the string to take less space horizontally and it's a neat trick to make your code look a bit cleaner.
-The string will be displayed normally in the app as this doesn't actually change it.
+The string will be displayed usually in the app as this doesn't change it.

 ## App bar widget